-- a) Net assets invested in property and equipment represents the Charitable Organization's net investment in property and equipment which comprises the unamortized amount of property and equipment purchased with restricted funds. - b) Internally restricted net assets are funds which have been designated for a specific purpose by the Charitable Organization's Board of Directors. - c) Unrestricted net assets comprise the excess of revenue over expenses accumulated by the organization each year, not of transfers, and are available for general purposes.
+- a) Net assets invested in property and equipment represent the organization's net investment in property and equipment which comprises of the unamortized amount of property and equipment purchased with restricted funds. - b) Internally restricted net assets are funds which have been designated for a specific purpose by the Charitable Organization's Board of Directors. - c) Unrestricted net assets comprise the excess of revenue over expenses accumulated by the Charitable Organization each year, not of transfers, and are available for general purposes.